Funding Graduate School

 By David Pekema

 Sometimes, those four years of undergraduate education just ain’t enough.
 You want more learning, more one o’clock wake-ups, more not having a job.
-But how the hell are you going to pay for it?
+But how the hell are you going to pay for it

 One year of graduate studies at a private university can cost over $40,000.
 Because attending a university in a “prostitution-friendly” state like Nevada isn’t for everyone (though I’ve heard UNLV has an excellent MBA program), you’re probably going to have to look elsewhere to foot the bill.
 Fortunately, there are many resources to subsidize another few years of schooling.
 Finding programs and ways to get money takes some research, and filling out applications takes some time, so try to avoid putting this stuff off until the last minute.